Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 DSPM works by finding and classifying all of an organization’s data across its entire data landscape, identifying where sensitive data resides, who has data access, and by whom it is being accessed.
 It continuously monitors the data, assesses the risk posed to it, determines risk scoring, detects vulnerabilities, prioritizes misconfigurations, and addresses compliance gaps in real time.
 The solution also helps organizations achieve regulatory compliance with detailed audit reporting and respond faster to potential threats and data incidents by providing real-time alerts.

 To find the right DSPM tool for your organization, begin by assessing your specific needs.
-Your solution must offer the core capabilities of providing global data visibility into your entire data ecosystem.
+Your solution must offer the core capabilities of providing comprehensive data visibility into your entire data ecosystem.
 It should offer continuous data monitoring for risk assessment, providing actionable insights and remediation recommendations for sensitive data based on risk level.

 Cloud Security Posture Management (CSPM) helps discover, assess, and remediate cloud misconfiguration and compliance risks.
 However, CSPM is limited because it lacks context around the data stored in the cloud service it protects.
 DSPM’s data-first approach drills down into the data assets to provide deep data intelligence and context, reducing false positives and complementing CSPM solutions.